locationtech/jts/doc/TOOLS.md

 JTS includes some application tools to make it easier to work with geometry and JTS functions.

+Tools are run using shell scripts in the JTS `bin` directory.

 ## TestBuilder

 The TestBuilder is a GUI application which allows creating, editing and visualizing geometries, and executing JTS functions on them.